Instructions for Authors

 Upon successful completion of the peer-review process and acceptance of your manuscript for publication in the Journal of Psychological Experience (JPsyExp), you will receive an invoice for the Article Processing Charge (APC).
 The APC depends on the type of article published.
 Find current APC for JPsyExp here.

-We offer several convenient payment options to accommodate our diverse global author base:
+We offer convenient payment options to accommodate our diverse global author base:

 Once you have settled the invoice, we will proceed with the final steps of the publication process.
 This includes:

-- Preparing materials so that your article can be shared in relevant outlets and social media platforms
+• Preparing promotional materials to share your article across relevant networks and social media platforms.

 Submit Manuscript